Trends in sustainable architecture

 Simply put, Net Zero Buildings, or Net Zero Energy Buildings, are buildings that use the same amount of energy as the amount of renewable energy the building can produce on an annual basis.
 In view of the fast population growth, the need to create new buildings, refurbish existing ones and expand our cities is only going to increase.
 If we want our planet to survive, the building industry urgently needs to transform itself to improve circularity and reduce carbon emissions.

 The World Green Building Council (World GBC) calls on the building and construction sector to take action to decarbonise the built environment through their Net Zero Carbon Buildings Commitment, tackling both embodied and operational carbon emissions.
-To live up to the commitment, close collaboration across the entire value chain of the construction industry is required, as well as new ways of designing, constructing, operating, and deconstructing buildings.
+To live up to the commitment requires close collaboration across the entire value chain of the construction industry, as well as new ways of designing, constructing, operating, and deconstructing buildings.
 Of course, optimising the energy performance of buildings is key, but so is finding new business models that promote circularity and the reuse of buildings and building materials.

 Reforming the construction sector is not an easy task, but initiatives by global organisations, like the WorldGBC commitment, will facilitate and accelerate market transformation.